Portally/api/README.md

   size: Int
   # Size span in square meters, used when the tenant can rent part of the premises
   sizeSpan: SizeSpanInput
-  # Desired rent per sqm
+  # Desired rent in SEK per sqm
   rent: Int
   # Contact person for the premises
   contactPersonEmail: String